ufrshubham/raylib-dart/README.md

 - [ ] Add idiomatic wrappers for all the auto-generated dart bindings.

-- [ ] Add APIs to create native raylib structs (like Vector2, Color, Vector3) from dart.
+- [ ] (In progress) Add APIs to create native raylib structs (like Vector2, Color, Vector3) from dart.
 See [structs example](https://github.com/dart-lang/samples/tree/master/ffi/structs) from dart ffi.

 - [ ] Figure out best way to distribute platform specific raylib binaries with this package.
 See [sqflite](https://github.com/tekartik/sqflite/tree/master/sqflite_common_ffi) for reference.